Roald Dahl: Fighter pilot

 Dahl was rescued and taken to a first-aid post in Mersa Matruh, where he regained consciousness, but not his sight.
+He remained blind for six weeks due to massive swelling of the brain.
 He was transported by train to the Royal Navy hospital in Alexandria.
 There he fell in and out of love with a nurse, Mary Welland.
-A RAF inquiry into the crash revealed that the location to which he had been told to fly was completely wrong, and he had mistakenly been sent instead to the no man's land between the Allied and Italian forces.
+An RAF inquiry into the crash revealed that the location to which he had been told to fly was completely wrong, and he had mistakenly been sent instead into the no man's land between the Allied and Italian forces.

 In February 1941, Dahl was discharged from the hospital and deemed fully fit for flying duties.
 By this time, 80 Squadron had been transferred to the Greek campaign and based at Eleusina, near Athens.
 The squadron was now equipped with Hawker Hurricanes.
 Dahl flew a replacement Hurricane across the Mediterranean Sea in April 1941, after seven hours' experience flying Hurricanes.
 By this stage in the Greek campaign, the RAF had only 18 combat aircraft in Greece: 14 Hurricanes and four Bristol Blenheim light bombers.
 Dahl flew in his first aerial combat on 15 April 1941, while flying alone over the city of Chalcis.
 He attacked six Junkers Ju 88s that were bombing ships and shot one down.
-On 16 April in another air battle, he shot down another Ju 88.
+The next day, he shot down another Ju 88.

-On 20 April 1941, Dahl took part in the Battle of Athens, alongside the highest-scoring British Commonwealth ace of World War II, Pat Pattle, and Dahl's friend David Coke.
+On 20 April 1941, Dahl took part in an event he called the Battle of Athens, alongside the highest-scoring British Commonwealth ace of World War II, Pat Pattle, and Dahl's friend David Coke.
 Of 12 Hurricanes involved, five were shot down and four of their pilots killed, including Pattle.
 Greek observers on the ground counted 22 German aircraft downed, but because of the confusion of the aerial engagement, none of the pilots knew which aircraft they had shot down.
 Dahl described it as "an endless blur of enemy fighters whizzing towards me from every side".

 In May, as the Germans were pressing on Athens, Dahl was evacuated to Egypt.
-His squadron was reassembled in Haifa.
+His squadron was reassembled in Haifa to take part in Operation Exporter.
 From there, Dahl flew sorties every day for a period of four weeks, shooting down a Vichy French Air Force Potez 63 on 8 June and another Ju 88 on 15 June.
 In a memoir, Dahl recounts in detail an attack by him and his fellow Hurricane pilots on the Vichy-held Rayak airfield.
 He says that as he and his fellow Hurricane pilots swept in: